Vin Scully: After NBC (1990–2016)

-From 1991 to 1996, Scully broadcast the annual golf Skins Game for ABC, having previously called the event for NBC from 1983 to 1989.
+From 1991 to 1996, Scully broadcast the annual golf Skins Game for ABC.
 He also called the Senior Skins Game for ABC from 1992 to 2000, as well as various golf events for TBS during this period.
-In 1999, Scully was the master of ceremonies for MasterCard's Major League Baseball All-Century Team before the start of Game 2 of the World Series.
+In 1999, Scully was the master of ceremonies for Major League Baseball All-Century Team before the start of Game 2 of the World Series.

 For health reasons, Scully no longer called most non-playoff games played east of Denver beginning around 2005.
 He missed most of the Dodgers' opening homestand of the 2012 MLB season (the first five out of six games) because of an illness, returning to the announcers' booth on April 15, 2012, which was the 65th anniversary of Jackie Robinson's breaking of the color barrier in baseball.
 It was only the second time that Scully had missed a Dodger Stadium home opener in his career with the team; the first time was when he was busy broadcasting the Masters golf tournament for CBS in 1977.

-As of his final season in 2016, Scully called approximately 100 games per season (all home games and select road games in San Francisco, San Diego, and Anaheim) for both flagship radio station KLAC and television outlet SportsNet LA.
-Scully was simulcast for the first three innings of each of his appearances, then announced the remaining innings only for the TV audience.
+By his final season in 2016, Scully called approximately 100 games per season (all home games and select road games in San Francisco, San Diego, and Anaheim) for both flagship radio station KLAC and television outlet SportsNet LA.
+Scully was simulcast for the first three innings of each of his appearances, then announced the remaining innings only for the television audience.
 If Scully was calling the game, Charley Steiner took over play-by-play on radio beginning with the fourth inning, with Rick Monday as color commentator.
-If Scully was not calling the game, either Joe Davis or Steiner would call the entire game on television with Orel Hershiser and Nomar Garciaparra on color commentary. while Monday, now doing play-play, joined Kevin Kennedy on radio.
+If Scully was not calling the game, either Joe Davis or Steiner would call the entire game on television with Orel Hershiser and Nomar Garciaparra on color commentary, while Monday, now doing play-play, joined Kevin Kennedy on radio.